baymax06in19/llm_evals/README.md

 ## Level 2 - Internal Tests

-- Some domain-specific simple tests can be done on selected models to check whether the model actually performs well.
+- Some domain-specific simple tests can be done on selected models to check whether the model actually performs well as they claimed.
 - Benchmark values may not be sufficient without manual validation.
 - This should be a general but impactful set of tests.
-- It can be a small number of cases that we could create using another LLM or human, which would act as a base QA for any model we choose.
+- It can be a small number of cases that we could create using another LLM or human, which would act as a base QA for any model we choose where the Q are most frequence questions type.
 - Evaluations can be done through an LLM or using a predefined set of answers.

 **Example:**